ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

 {:external: target="_blank" .external}

-# Logging in Bare metals
+# Logging with Bare metals
 {: #ubuntu-baremetal}

 Use the {{site.data.keyword.la_full}} service to monitor and manage logs from a bare metal in a centralized logging system on the {{site.data.keyword.cloud_notm}}.